ja-witt/Dragonfly_Looper_GUI/README.md

 # Dragonfly Looper GUI
+In short: This program allows you run several your Dragonfly protocols consecutively and loop them.
+In this way you can create "Meta-Protocols".
+It allows you to access the Fusion REST API using a graphical interface, instead of programming commands for making the setup easier. <br>

-Dragonfly Looper GUI is a python-based graphical interface for automating imaging protocols using Andor's Dragonfly microscope via Fusion's REST API.
-This version improves usability, supports nested and conditional logic, and handles timing more intelligently than earlier iterations.
+A bit more technical: Dragonfly Looper GUI is a python-based graphical interface for automating imaging protocols using Andor's Dragonfly microscope via Fusion's REST API.
+This version supports nested and conditional logic with decisions based on the last image that was captured.
   <img src="https://github.com/user-attachments/assets/30d590b8-b81a-48d4-858d-06e15f8234d8" width="750" title="Dragonfly Looper GUI" alt="Dragonfly Looper GUI"/>

 ## Features